1987 Portuguese legislative election: Socialist Party

-PRD 1986 leadership election
+Democratic Renewal Party

-The Democratic Renewal Party surprised with their excellent results in the 1985 elections, winning almost 18 percent of the votes.
+The Democratic Renewal Party surprised with their excellent result in the 1985 election, winning almost 18 percent of the votes.
 António Ramalho Eanes, the main figure and inspiration for PRD, left the post of President of the Republic in March 1986, and, a few months later, in October of the same year, was unanimously elected as the new leader of the PRD, succeeding Hermínio Martinho.